8 design mistakes that startups can avoid.

 To this end here are 8 things to avoid when starting down the road of putting the website together or starting into the iterative process of your MVP.
 Obviously this is all dependant on your product but there are some universal design constants more startups can aim to avoid.
 On average a startup team constitution is made up of the lead developer and the Marketing/business guy.
 I will assume for the purposes of this article that either two will have some understanding of Photoshop / Illustrator / Fireworks or another design program they feel comfortable with.
 There are some fundamental learnings young companies can take while building a fledgling identity and brand and here are 8 issues you can learn from.

 1/ Design isn’t what you might think it is

-Design is communication.
-The interaction, behaviours, flows even down to the copy that you talk to your users with, all of this is designed communication and process.
+Design is how we solve and answer problems.
+The interaction, behaviours, flows even, down to the copy that you talk to your users with, all of this is designed communication and process.
 But most importantly design is problem solving through process and ingenuity.
-This is me setting out broad context.

 2/ A fixed identity at the beginning is crazy.